Sweden Democrats: LGBT rights

-The party today fully supports legalization of same-sex marriage and civil unions for gay couples, but believes the ultimate decision to perform a wedding ceremony should be decided by the individual religious institution, rather than the state.

-The SD previously opposed government sanctioned adoption to single people and same-sex couples, unless the adopting party are close relatives or already have a close relationship with the child, but has since shifted its stance to permitting same-sex adoption, and supports privately funded insemination for single or gay parents.
-Historically, members of SD have criticized a so-called "Homosex Lobby", but the party has since changed and moderated its position on LGBT in Swedish society.
+The SD has changed and moderated its position on LGBT in Swedish society over the years, currently saying it opposes discrimination on grounds of sexual orientation.
+Historically, members of SD have criticized a so-called "Homosex Lobby" while claiming they were not hostile to homosexuals and previously opposed government sanctioned adoption to single people and same-sex couples, unless the adopting party are close relatives or already have a close relationship with the child.
+However, the party has since shifted its stance to supporting same-sex adoption and supports privately funded insemination for single or gay parents.
 Party leader Jimmie Åkesson has expressed concerns that what he describes as the gradual Islamisation of Sweden will eventually lead to the rights of sexual minorities being violated.
+The SD supports legal recognition of same-sex marriage in Sweden and civil unions for same-sex couples but argues the church should have the final say on performing the wedding ceremony over the state.

-Throughout the early 2000s, SD-Kuriren (the official SD party newspaper) regularly published articles criticizing LGBT events and describing homosexuality as "perversion", before moderating itself alongside a shift in party ideology.
+Until the early 2000s, SD-Kuriren (the official SD party newspaper) regularly published articles criticizing LGBT events and describing homosexuality as "perversion", before moderating itself alongside a shift in party ideology.
 A blog post claiming Stockholm Pride sexualised young children and equating homosexuality with pedophilia titled Botten måste snart vara nådd ("Soon enough we'll hit rock bottom") was published by SD Party secretary Björn Söder on 1 August 2007.
 The post was widely criticised in the Swedish media as an attack on LGBT people.

 An unofficial pride parade called Pride Järva was organised by SD member and former party magazine editor Jan Sjunnesson in the Stockholm suburbs of Tensta and Husby, two areas with large immigrant populations.
 The event was disavowed by the official Stockholm Pride organisation and the Swedish Federation for Lesbian, Gay, Bisexual and Transgender Rights; in a joint statement, both organisations called Sjunnesson "a person who's spreading hatred towards Muslims on social media [and] who's not supporting LGBT rights".
 Approximately 30 people participated in Pride Järva, with a larger amount of LGBT and heterosexual anti-racist counter-protestors arriving to oppose them.
 In 2014, the official Stockholm Pride voted to ban the SD from participating that year, which was met with criticism from both within the party and from some opposition politicians, who argued it was undemocratic.